 Sam had a wonderful time at taekwondo, getting soundly pounded by his opponent.
 He enjoyed himself!
 He hung out with his friends, and we headed home happy and tired.

 Before too long, the muffins were cooling and he was back again.
 We talked about responsibility, attitude and respect.
-Chas did some homework.
+And did some homework.

 He invited his brothers to come and see his camp, and off they all went armed with sleeping bags, torchlights and blueberry-banana muffins.
 They decided to spend the night in their camp.
-Max lasted fifteen seconds, and Chas and Sam came in about an hour later.
+Max lasted fifteen seconds, and the others came in about an hour later.
 They all went to bed.

 More on this topic: Why do teenagers act like toddlers?
 How can we get through to them?